Ameer Sultan: As an actor

+Discography

 Controversy

 On 24 October 2008, Ameer was arrested.
 Being a Tamil activist, he took part in a film rally condemning state atrocities against Tamils in Sri Lanka, organised by director Bharathiraja, also a Tamil activist, and other prominent Tamil directors, actors, and producers.
 The rally was part of statewide protests across Tamil Nadu in 2008 condemning Sri Lanka.
 During the rally, Ameer and fellow director Seeman made speeches criticising the Indian government and expressing support to the Liberation Tigers of Tamil Eelam, a Tamil separatist group on the island and condemning the genocide of Tamils in Sri Lanka.
 The two were later released on bail with the help of their assistant directors, Bharathiraja, and actor R. Sarath Kumar.
 Other Film directors such as Balu Mahendra, Bhagyaraj, Cheran, R K Selvamani, V Sekar, Bala, Rajkapoor, lyricists Arivumathi, Snehan and others waited from 8 am for the two directors' release.